 Note Sandstorm is designed such that every user has an independent workspace and can upload their own apps.
 Every user will need to upload their own copy of the SPK for each app they wish to use.
 If you'd rather manage applications and updates centrally, you will need to run an offline app index (described below).

-Normally, Sandstorm automatically checks the app market for updates, notifies you when an update is available, and lets you install the update with one click.
+Normally, Sandstorm automatically checks sandstorm.io's servers for app updates, notifies you when an update is available, and lets you install the update with one click.
 Without internet access, it won't be able to do so.

 To update an app that you've already installed, download the latest version of the SPK and upload it exactly the same as you did when you first installed it.
 Sandstorm will recognize that the new SPK is an upgrade and will prompt you to upgrade the app.

 If you wish to mark certain applications as pre-installed for all users, or want to allow users to receive notifications when an app update is available, you will need to provide your own offline mirror of the Sandstorm App Index.